zobront/audits/reports/sound.md

 > Since we can't add a SAM to the edition once initial mints have concluded, the onlyBeforeMintConcluded modifier here is redundant.

-Upon review, it was shared that this modifier should not be removed:
+Upon review, auditor shared that this modifier should not be removed:

 > This is a small edge case, but there's no guarantee that create() will be called before the mint is concluded.